mbroggy/mbroggyblog/content/sca/tavern2024.md

 tags: ['cooking', 'tavern']
 ---

-I love tavern-style events, those events in the SCA which tend to be low-key overall and often relaxed when it comes to food as well.
+I love tavern-style events, those events in the SCA which tend to be low-key overall and often relaxed when it comes to food as well. <!--more-->
 Bear's Tavern was one of the first regular events I was able to make it to, starting out in the SCA, and the memories of being in the kitchen and the event overall really stuck with me.

 I started Bhakail's annual Tavern event in 2016 with an eye towards not only recreating the experience but also to provide an event-with-training-wheels for new(er) event stewards and cooks.